andyjzhong/roast/README.md

 #### JavaScript
 -   Spent most of the morning debugging the completePayment functionality.
 -   Add more validation logic for when payment has been complete (hide/show/disable buttons).
-9 to 1,
 -   Add logic to change balance due after payment complete.
-5 to 530.

 #### HTML & CSS
 -   Style log in modal and buttons.
+-   Add friendly message when no orders are present.

 #### Other
--   Payment confirmation 1 to 1:30.
+-   Add payment confirmation alert when payment is complete.

 ![Day 4 Progress](https://i.imgur.com/BoGrGfX.jpg)
 ![Day 4 Progress](https://i.imgur.com/nahMRgl.png)